 What can you do to improve your stool?

-Thanks for asking.
-Pendulum Lead Dietitian Kristin Neusel notes, "Along with probiotic use to help improve gut health, we recommend a fiber-rich diet, including soluble fiber to address constipation (e.g., apples, oats, psyllium) and/or insoluble fiber to help with diarrhea (e.g., whole wheat foods, beans, carrots).
-When you increase fiber, be mindful to increase it slowly over time and to make sure you’re also getting enough fluid.”
+Pendulum Lead Dietitian Kristin Neusel notes, "Along with taking Pendulum Glucose Control to help improve gut health, we recommend a fiber-rich diet that includes soluble fiber to address constipation (e.g., apples, oats, psyllium) and/or insoluble fiber to help with diarrhea (e.g., whole wheat foods, beans, carrots).
+When you increase fiber, be mindful to slowly increase it over time and to make sure you’re also getting enough fluid.”

-According to our survey audience of 1,000 adults ages 18 and older:
+According to our survey of 1,000 adults ages 18 and older:

-- 50% of respondents rarely, if ever, talk about dropping a deuce.
+- 50% of respondents rarely—if ever—talk about pooping.

-Next time you're in the bathroom, we encourage you to pay a little closer attention to what comes out to better inform you on what's going on inside.
+The next time you are in the bathroom, we encourage you to pay a little closer attention to what comes out to better inform you on what's going on inside.